-This is why you should always plant the seed of a long-term relationship when you’re still in the nurturing process.
+It’s always more efficient to gain repeat customers than it is to constantly connect with new prospects.
+This is why you should always plant the seed of a long-term relationship when you’re still in the nurturing process with your qualified leads.

 Letting your sales prospects know how you can help them through growth and changes can help you secure long-term relationships with them.

-But if you can also provide a solution for the future, you can help them achieve growth with a smoother progression.
+Your sales leads are looking for a solution to problems they have now.
+However, if you can also provide solutions for the future, you can help them achieve growth with a smoother progression.

 Helping them understand how their needs may change as they grow – and how you can be there to help them solve new problems or meet new goals – can help set you up for a long-term partnership.

+Find out early if they’re only looking for a short-term deal.
 Are they just looking for someone to help with their current goals, or do they want a long-term partner who can help them overcome future hurdles?